ozzono/portfolio/README.md

 # Code Challenges Repo

-## In here it's possible to find some of the code-challenges I took a part through out the time.
+## In here it's possible to find some of the code-challenges I took a part through out the time

-### Before sharing here, each challenge description had it's requester information removed.
+### Before sharing here, each challenge description had it's requester information removed

 Available challenges: